OpenZeppelin/defender-serverless/README.md

 Defender Serverless is a Serverless Framework plugin for automated resource management on Defender.

+:warning: **This plugin is still under development.
+Bugs are expected.
+Use with care.**

 ## Installation

 You can initialise your Serverless project directly using our pre-configured template: